What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 confronted with the existence of those disorders, deny that they have a substance abuse problem?

-What is the term that Treatment Improvement Protocol (TIP) uses to examine features of families based on specific, common groupings that influence the process of therapy?
+What is the term that Treatment Improvement Protocol (TIP) uses to examine features of families based on, common groupings that influence the process of therapy?

 The traditional referral system from substance abuse treatment programs to outside agencies can create obstacles to effective collaboration.
 What are the four barriers to effective collaboration?